 A stack trace is displayed whenever a thread is suspended, through one of the step actions or through encountering a breakpoint.
 The Call Stack window can record a history of stack changes, and enables you to generate Sequence diagrams from this history.

-Ribbon Execute > Windows > Call Stack Other Execution Analyzer window toolbar :
+Ribbon Execute > Windows > Call Stack Other Execution Analyzer window toolbar: Call Stack process

 Use to